 The Small Business Source strives to support, grow and elevate small businesses by providing nocost business advising, resources, events and grants.
-Its network of business-support organizations includes over 50 community partners, with funding from the State of Illinois Community Navigator Program and We Rise Together, who provide expert advising, marketing and outreach and grant-application support services for small businesses.
+Its network of business-support organizations includes over 50 community partners, with funding from the State of Illinois Community Navigator Program and We Rise Together, who provide expert advising, marketing and outreach and grantapplication support services for small businesses.

-- Number of businesses receiving one-onone, no-cost business advising services - Number of small businesses attending events - Number of businesses served that are owned by people of color - Number of businesses served that are owned by women
+- Number of businesses receiving one-onone, no-cost business advising services - Number of small businesses attending events

-Women's Business Development Center
+• Women's Business Development Center